M1TR/helloworld/README.md

 # My Blog

+This is the backend to my personal blog where I plan to document my learning journey and projects.
+Changes to the look and feel of the blog, especially themes, can potentially break _fastpages_, so desisting for now.
+I will be on the lookout for how to customise small individual elements of the site; the masthead font size has already been increased  by editing `custom-styles.css`.

+_To-do: Figure out a way to place a custom paragraph of text in the site footer and shorten the site description in_ `_config.yml`.

 _powered by [fastpages](https://github.com/fastai/fastpages)_

 ## What To Do Next?

+_Keeping this boilerplate here for now_

 Great!
 You have setup your repo.
 Now its time to start writing content.
 Some helpful links: